Szeg\H{o} kernel asymptotics and Kodaira embedding theorems of Levi-flat CR manifolds: Introduction and statement of the main results

 For a Levi-flat CR manifold we do not have such a neat characterization of the singularities of the Szeg\H{o} kernel $\Pi_k(x,y)$ for fixed $k$.
 The smoothing properties of $\Pi_k$ are linked to the singularities of its kernel $\Pi_k(x,y)$ and to its large $k$ behaviour.
-Although it is quite difficult to describe them directly, we will show that $\Pi_k$ still admits an asymptotic expansion in weak sense.
+Although it is quite difficult to describe them directly, we will show that $\Pi_k$ still admits an asymptotic expansion in weak sense (that is, in Sobolev spaces, see Theorem \ref{t-gue150129} and Section \ref{SS:exSz} for an explicit example).

 Let $s$ be a local trivializing section of $L$ on an open set $D\subset X$.
 We define the weight of the metric with respect to $s$ to be the function $\phi\in \cC^\infty(D)$ satisfying $\abs{s}^2_{h}=e^{-2\phi}$.
 We have an isometry